 Figure 14: Ranger Resource Based Policies Dashboard

 3. You will see a list of all the policies under the Sandbox_hive repository.
-Select policy called: policy for raj_ops, holger_gov, maria_dev and amy_ds
+Edit policy called: policy for raj_ops, holger_gov, maria_dev and amy_ds

 Figure 15: Sandbox_hive Repository’s Policies

 This policy is meant for these 4 users and is applied to all tables and all columns of a

 4. To check the type of access this policy grants to users, explore the table within the Allow Conditions section:

 You can give any access to the users as per their roles in the organization.